ScriptedBits/Emulator-Auto-downloads/README.md

 # Welcome to the Emulator Auto-Download Project! #

-This project is designed to help retro gamers easily download the latest Windows versions of the top emulators in one convenient place.
+Emulator Auto-Downloads is a passion project designed to save time by automating the download of the latest versions of popular gaming emulators.
+Powered by PowerShell, this script eliminates the hassle of manually finding and updating emulators, letting users focus on their favorite retro and modern games.
+Whether you're setting up a new system or maintaining an existing one, this tool makes managing a wide range of emulators—from retro classics to modern consoles—effortless.

 ## Currently Supported Emulators: ##